jrdegbe/thamesthrive-api/docs/qa/code/plugins1.md

                 └── plugin.py
 ```

-By following this structure, you ensure that your plugin is placed in the appropriate directory within the Tracardi
+By following this structure, you ensure that your plugin is placed in the appropriate directory within the ThamesThrive
 codebase.
 This makes it easier to manage and maintain your plugins in a standardized manner.

 ---